apalache-mc/apalache/docs/src/tutorials/symbmc.md

   1. for any `k >= 6`, `r(k) = 0..6 = r(6) = R`

 ### Invariants
 Much like `Init`, an invariant operator `Inv` defines a predicate.
 However, it is not, in general, the case that `Inv` defines a predicate over `S`.
 There are different cases we can consider, discussed in more detail [here](...).
-For the purposes of this document, we focus on _state invariants_, i.e. operators which use only unprimed variables an no temporal- or trace- operators.
+For the purposes of this document, we focus on _state invariants_, i.e. operators which use only unprimed variables and no temporal- or trace- operators.
 A state invariant operator `Inv` defines a predicate `I` over `S`.
 We say that the `I` is an _invariant_ in the transition system, if `R \subseteq I`, that is, for every reachable state `r \in R`, `I(r)` holds true.
 If `R \ I` is nonempty (i.e., there exists a state `r \in R`, such that `~I(r)`), we refer to elements of `R \ I` as _witnesses_ to invariant violation.

 ### Goals of model checking